 Energy Development Siting Recommendations for Playas

 Playa Lakes Joint Venture (PLJV) has developed Energy Development Siting Recommendations for Playas, which take a precautionary approach around playas by advising that all energy development and associated infrastructure avoid playa clusters.
 We believe infrastructure on or near playas, playa clusters, or large isolated playas may adversely affect wildlife habitat and may increase the risk of collision mortality for waterfowl and other wetland birds.
-This guidance depends on PLJV’s mapping of playa clusters, which can be viewed and downloaded as part of our playa decision support system.
+This guidance depends on PLJV’s mapping of playa clusters, which can be viewed and downloaded.

 Playas are round, shallow, clay-lined wetlands found throughout the short- and mixed-grass prairie region.
 Precipitation and associated runoff is the sole source of water for playas.
 Once a playa has filled it may remain wet for several months, eventually drying out to start the process all over again.
 The hydroperiod of individual playas is highly variable over time and differs amongst playas.

 As of this writing over 80,000 playas have been mapped in the western Great Plains region.
 The distribution of playas varies across the region; playas are sparsely distributed in some areas and clustered in other areas.
 These high density clusters of playas have been shown to host significantly greater numbers of waterfowl than other areas.
 In areas with few playas, large isolated playas can serve as stepping stone wetlands which connect playa clusters for feeding waterfowl.